danielanywhere/PyDoc/README.md

 You can review the documentation output of the **doit** project [here](http://www.localmarketproductions.com/PyDocSamples/).
 The Index.html file lists all source files found.

-Final documentation results depend somewhat on how well you comment your source files, and how descriptively you name all of the functional elements.
+Final documentation results depend somewhat on how well you comment your original Python source files, and how descriptively you name all of the functional elements.